ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

    - Then click on the View Credentials dropdown next to the credentials.
 (You may need to create a new credential)

    You will need the following:
-    projectId
+      * projectId
-    username
+      * username
-    password
+      * password
-    domainId
+      * domainId

     Keep those credential handy as they will be needed when running the web app locally.

 3. Create a Object Storage container and Upload the application images into the container

-   Bluemix Object Storage uses container as unit of managing content.
+   Bluemix Object Storage uses container as storage unit to organize content.

    - Click the "Manage" tab, then click the "Select Action" dropdown, and choose "**Create Container**".
    - Name the Container "**bluecompute**".
-   - From your compute file explore (or Finder in Mac), locate the folder `StoreWebApp/image`.
+   - From your computer file explorer (or Finder in Mac), locate the folder `StoreWebApp/image`.
 Drag and drop all the images to the Browser Object Storage bluecompute container. (alternative, you can click add file actions to load images).

 ## Run the Web application locally

 1. Navigate to the web app folder `StoreWebApp` in the git repository.
-2. Edit the config/default.json file to configure the API endpoints.
+2. Edit the `config/default.json` file to configure the API endpoints.
 You need to update following fields:
   - client_id
   - host
   - org